Chris Dudley: New Jersey Nets (1990–1993)

 During the 1989–1990 season, he was traded to the New Jersey Nets for a 1991 second-round pick and a 1993 second-round pick.
 He played three years with the Nets, including the 1990–91 season, in which he produced a career-best 7.1 points per game in 61 contests.
 The 1991–1992 season marked the first time he played all 82 games in a season, a feat he would replicate three seasons later with the Blazers.
 In the 1992–1993 season, he was a bench contributor as the Nets went to their second playoff spot in two years.
-On June 7, 1993, Dudley's teammate Dražen Petrović died in a car accident in Germany.

 Portland Trail Blazers (1993–1997)

-During the 1993 offseason, Dudley signed as a free agent with the Portland Trail Blazers.
-An injury kept Dudley out of all but six games during his first season in Portland.
-Though teammate Clyde Drexler was traded to the Houston Rockets in the middle of the next season, Dudley and the Blazers made it to the playoffs.
+During the 1993 offseason, Dudley signed a seven-year, $11-million free agent contract with the Portland Trail Blazers, but he suffered a broken ankle on December 10 in the Blazers' victory over the Los Angeles Lakers, ending his season after just six games.
+He returned for all 82 games in 1994-95 and missed only three games in the next two seasons.

 New York Knicks (1997–2000)

 After playing 161 games for the Blazers between 1995 and 1997, Dudley was traded to the New York Knicks in a three-team deal with the Toronto Raptors, sending John Wallace from New York to Toronto, a 1998 first-round pick from New York to Portland, a 2007 second-round pick from Toronto to Portland and a 2000 first-round pick from Toronto to New York.
 During his stint with the Knicks, Dudley primarily backed up Patrick Ewing for three seasons.
 On March 28, 1999, in a game against the Los Angeles Lakers, Shaquille O'Neal made a dunk while guarded by Dudley, whom O'Neal subsequently physically thrust himself upon and shoved to the ground.
 Dudley responded by angrily throwing the ball at O'Neal.
 Both men received technical fouls for their actions.
 The next month, on April 16, he grabbed his 5,000th NBA rebound during a game between the Knicks and the Detroit Pistons.

 In 1999, Dudley reached the NBA Finals for the only time in his career.
-The 1999 Knicks, the only 8th seeded team in NBA history to reach the Finals, lost to the San Antonio Spurs, four games to one.
+The 1999 Knicks, the first 8th seeded team in NBA history to reach the Finals, lost to the San Antonio Spurs, four games to one.
 Dudley's Finals averages were 1.2 points, 3.8 rebounds, 0.6 blocks, and 2.8 fouls across 15.6 minutes per game.